Democratizing LLMs for Low-Resource Languages by Leveraging their English Dominant Abilities with Linguistically-Diverse Prompts: Introduction

-For multilingual summarization tasks with instruction-tuned models \citep{instructgpt_ouyang2022training}, we extend XLT \citep{xlt_not_all_created_equal_huang2023not}, a recent English-pivoting cross-lingual prompting technique, with document-summarization pairs from diverse high-resource non-English languages.
-This technique is illustrated in \Cref{fig:ldp_sum}.
-Formally, given an input document $d_X$ in the target language $X$ and $n$ unlabeled documents $d_{Z_i}$ with $Z_i \in \mathcal{Z}$ where $\mathcal{Z}$ is a diverse set of high-resource non-English languages, we use zero-shot XLT with English-pivoting instructions to generate summarization $s_{Z_i} = \text{XLT}(d_{Z_i})$.
-Then, we use the pairs $(d_{Z_i},s_{Z_i})$ as LDP in-context exemplars to compute the target-language summarization for $d_X$ as:
+For intra-lingual tasks, where the input and output are expected to be in the same language, such as summarization, question answering and instruction following, we adopt LDP in zero-shot setups for instruction-tuned models \citep{instructgpt_ouyang2022training} differently as illustrated in \Cref{fig:ldp_sum}.
+Formally, given a query $q_X$ in the target language $X$ and $n$ in-domain queries $q_{Z_i}$ with $Z_i \in \mathcal{Z}$ and $\mathcal{Z}$ being a diverse set of high-resource languages, we use standard or augmented zero-shot prompting strategies $h$ \citep{xlt_not_all_created_equal_huang2023not,cot_wei2022chain} to obtain responses $r_{Z_i} = h(q_{Z_i})$.
+We then use the synthetic query-response pairs $(q_{Z_i},r_{Z_i})$ as LDP in-context exemplars to compute the target-language response $r_X$ for $q_X$ as: